Oral hygiene: Tongue scrapers

 The tongue contains numerous bacteria which causes bad breath.
 Bad breath, also considered as Halitosis, is a bad oral hygiene habit that also leads to dehydration and other medical conditions.
-Parents are always concerned by bad breath among their toddlers, but they feel embarrassed to talk about this with a toddler dentist.
-When one starts noticing the bad breath among toddlers, there is a need to instantly help them.
 Tongue cleaners are designed to remove the debris built up on the tongue.
 Using a toothbrush to clean the tongue is another possibility, however it might be hard to reach the back of the tongue and the bristles of the toothbrush may be too soft to remove the debris.
 Steps of using a tongue scraper: